Youssou Ndoye

-Youssou Ndoye (born July 15, 1991) is a Senegalese professional basketball player for Covirán Granada of the Spanish Liga ACB.
+Youssou Ndoye (born 15 July 1991) is a Senegalese professional basketball player.
 He played college basketball for the St. Bonaventure Bonnies.
+He also plays for the Senegal national team and has been the co-captain of the team.

 High school career

 Ndoye played high school basketball at Lee Academy in Lee, Maine for two years.
 After averaging seven points, seven rebounds and two blocks per game, he was rated among the top centers of his class heading into college.

 College career

 As a senior at St. Bonaventure, Ndoye averaged 11.8 points, 10.1 rebounds and 2.6 blocks, earning a mention to the Atlantic 10 All-Defensive Team and a third-team All-Atlantic 10 mention.

 Professional career

 Austin Spurs (2015—2016)

 After going undrafted in the 2015 NBA draft, Ndoye joined the San Antonio Spurs for the 2015 NBA Summer League where he averaged 3.2 and 1.8 rebounds in six games.
-On September 28, 2015, Ndoye signed with the Spurs, only to be waived by the team on October 21 after appearing in three preseason games.
+On 28 September 2015, Ndoye signed with the Spurs, only to be waived by the team on 21 October after appearing in three preseason games.
 Nine days later, he was acquired by the Austin Spurs of the NBA Development League as an affiliate player of San Antonio.